kigiri/dom-js/where-do-we-go/where-do-we-go.en.md

-## Where do we go ?
+## Where do we go?

 ### Instructions

-Tired of staying home for too long, you decide to develop a page to index ideas for your next travel destinations, so that next time you'll ask yourself 'Where do we go ?', you won't need to get lost for 3 hours!
+Tired of staying home for too long, you decide to develop a page to index ideas for your next travel destinations, so that next time you'll ask yourself 'Where do we go?', you won't need to get lost for 3 hours!

 Create a page which displays the list of `places` provided in `data.js` file: